systemd.exec — Execution environment configuration

 useful when

-StandardOutput=
+StandardOutput= or

-StandardError=
+StandardError= are

-set to syslog
+set to syslog.

 Defaults to

-¶Default syslog level
+SyslogLevel=¶Default syslog level

 to use when logging to syslog or the